Select Page

 That is, the HR department had won the proverbial shuffleboard game on the deck of the Titanic.

 In my own career, I’ve encountered a few folks who were winning deck games on a sinking ship.
 And like my friend’s story, the game they were winning had nothing to do with the water that the ship was taking on.
 This seems to be a common failing business mistake, in general.
 During good times or bad, failing businesses more often focus their efforts on the wrong areas, and because of this, the efforts of their best employees go underutilized.
 Failing businesses also make the mistake of democratic project selection.
 Instead of business planning strategies involving a hard analysis of the key pain points in the business, management adopts generic strategies that try to support the general betterment of the company, while in truth, they are diluting their efforts with low-impact initiatives.
 Other times, failing companies exhibit the tendency to chase random rabbits down their burrows, mistaking the thrill of the chase for the value of the bounty.
 Quite often the least successful companies are also the nicest–they avert stepping on toes and pointing out obvious issues.
-Had they been on the Titanic, they would have been the ones to reclassify the iceberg as an upright collection of water molecules, the gaping breech in the hull as an additional sprinkler system, and would have continued with their polite game on the upper deck while the water levels rose.
+Had they been on the Titanic, they would have been the ones to reclassify the iceberg as an upright collection of water molecules, the gaping breach in the hull as an additional sprinkler system, and would have continued with their polite game on the upper deck while the water levels rose.

 In looking back at these situations, it is hard not to see this as a failure of leadership.
 The leaders of the company are the ones who truly have the ability to steer a company in one direction or another.
 Often, the direction is as simple as the projects that the company chooses to execute over a given year.
 But the projects selected quite often serve to have the most impact on the company’s ultimate destination.

 But one might ask just what kind of business planning strategies separate leaders who safely pull their ships into harbor from the ones that send them to Davy Jones’ locker.
 While there are probably a number of reasonable answers to the above question, I would contend that the most successful managers from my own past were buoyant due, among other things, to their knowledge of their industry.
-The best managers obsess about the workings of their business, and the industry in which it resides, and base their business planning strategies and a vast and well-integrated understating of the dynamics of the environment in which their company competes.
+The best managers obsess about the workings of their business and the industry in which it resides, and base their business planning strategies on a vast and well-integrated understanding of the dynamics of the environment in which their company competes.

-To put it simply, there is no replacement for domain-knowledge.
+To put it simply, there is no replacement for domain knowledge.
 The best leaders I have worked with understand this principle.
 No leader is an expert in all areas, but when good leaders assume leadership of a company, they immediately dive into a phase of learning–about the business, its culture, its business climate, the market conditions, and whatever additional factors are required to allow the leader to be able to make good decisions.
 And once this knowledge has been amassed, the leaders go about applying their knowledge to their business planning strategies.
 They make an honest assessment of the company, its opportunities, and its issues.
-And in response, they make decisions that drive how the company’s limited resources are to be sequestered, to address issues or take advantage of opportunities.
+And in response, they make decisions that drive how the company’s limited resources are to be allocated, to address issues or take advantage of opportunities.

 And their decisions tend to be the better ones.
 Far away from the shuffleboard deck, they are at the helm, altering course to avoid the bergs and burglars that would threaten their business.
-The worst managers I’ve encountered take the opposite approach–they tout the importance of surrounding themselves with good people, while they themselves are often missing in action, preferring instead to galivant about town, wining and dining the city’s elite, seeking to impress, when they should be impressive, seeking to woo when they should be working.
+The worst managers I’ve encountered take the opposite approach–they tout the importance of surrounding themselves with good people, while they themselves are often missing in action, preferring instead to galivant about town, wining and dining the city’s elite, seeking to impress when they should be impressive, seeking to woo when they should be working.
 While I certainly do not question the importance of a manager building a first-rate team, it takes leadership and involvement to collect, engage, and focus the individual talent in the right direction.
-And the inability to make good directional decisions, to guide these good people, generally results from the leaders’ inadequate preparation and/or dedication to his or her craft.
+And the inability to make good directional decisions, to guide these good people, generally results from the leaders’ inadequate preparation and/or dedication to their craft.

-To return to the title of this post–if the captain of the ship is wasting his time winning games of shuffleboard, the crew will flounder, and ultimately, the ship will founder.
+To return to the title of this post–if the captain of the ship is wasting their time winning games of shuffleboard, the crew will flounder, and ultimately, the ship will founder.
 So contact the EstesGroup today, and take advantage of our business process review, management, and improvement services.

 All Licensed Up with No Place to Code – Making the Most of your Service Connect Investment